When parents are asked about their child's development, the most common questions are:

 What this means for parents

-For parents, this research offers an important perspective: It is natural to rely on memory, but memory alone may not capture the full picture of a child’s development.
+For parents, this research offers an important perspective: it is natural to rely on memory, but memory alone may not capture the full picture of a child's development.

-“Did I miss something?”
+Instead of asking: "Did I miss something?"

-“How can I observe and understand my child’s development as it unfolds?”
+A more useful approach: "How can I observe and understand my child's development as it unfolds?"

-Because the most meaningful insights often come not from looking back, but from paying attention in the present, consistently and over time.
+Because the most meaningful insights often come not from looking back, but from paying attention in the present — consistently and over time.

 Where Hidden Hum becomes relevant